propublica/sunlight-congress/source/legislators.md

 /legislators/locate?latitude=42.96&longitude=-108.09
 ```

-This will return both representatives and senators that represent the given point or zip.
+This will return both representatives and senators that currently represent the given point or zip.
 For a given `latitude` and `longitude`, this should return up to 1 representative and 2 senators.

 **By zip code**